Nepal: Sports and recreation

 Nepali indigenous sports, like dandi biyo and kabaddi which were considered the unofficial national sports until recently, are still popular in rural areas.
-Despite efforts, standardisation and development of dandi biyo has not been achieved, while Kabaddi, as a professional sport, is still in its infancy in Nepal.
+Despite efforts, standardisation and development of dandi biyo has not been achieved, while Kabaddi, as a professional sport, is still in its infancy in Nepal, with the country's first franchise-based tournament, the Nepal Kabaddi League (NKL), launching only in January 2025.
 Bagh-chal, an ancient board game that is thought to have originated in Nepal, can be played on chalk-drawn boards, with pebbles, and is still popular today.
 Ludo, snakes and ladders and carrom are popular pastimes.
 Chess is also played.
 Volleyball was declared as the national sport of Nepal in 2017.
 Popular children's games include versions of tag, knucklebones, hopscotch, Duck, duck, goose and lagori, while marbles, top, hoop rolling and gully cricket are also popular among boys.
 Rubber bands, or ranger bands cut from tubes in bike tyres, make a multi-purpose sporting equipment for Nepali children, which may be bunched or chained together, and used to play dodgeball, cat's cradle, jianzi and a variety of skipping rope games.

 Nepali cricket fans are renowned for their exceptionally enthusiastic support of their national team.

 Football and cricket are popular professional sports.
 Nepal is competitive in football in the South Asia region but has never won the SAFF championships, but has had some success in South Asian Games.
 It usually ranks in the bottom quarter in the FIFA World Rankings.
 Nepal has had some success in cricket and holds ODI status, consistently ranking in the Top 20 in the ICC ODI and T20I rankings.
 Nepal has had some success in athletics and martial arts, having won many medals at the South Asian Games and some at the Asian Games.
 Nepal has never won an Olympic medal.
 Sports like basketball, volleyball, futsal, wrestling, competitive bodybuilding and badminton are also gaining in popularity.
 Women in football, cricket, athletics, martial arts, badminton and swimming have found some success.
 Nepal also fields players and national teams in several tournaments for disabled individuals, most notably in men's as well as women's blind cricket.

 The only international stadium in the country is the multi-purpose Dasarath Stadium where the men and women national football teams play their home matches.
 Since the formation of the national team, Nepal has played its home matches of cricket at Tribhuvan University International Cricket Ground.
 Nepal police, Armed police force and Nepal army are the most prolific producers of national players, and aspiring players are known to join armed forces, for the better sporting opportunities they can provide.
 Nepali sports is hindered by a lack of infrastructure, funding, corruption, nepotism and political interference.
 Very few players are able to make a living as professional sportspeople.